Intel Ice Lake Xeon Platinum 8380 Review: 10nm Debuts for the Data Center

 Intel says it focused on performance consistency in these types of environments through a host of compute, I/O, and memory optimizations.
 The cores, naturally, benefit from increased IPC, new ISA instructions, and scaling up to higher core counts via the density advantages of 10nm, but Intel also beefed up its I/O subsystem to 64 lanes of PCIe 4.0, which improves both connectivity (up from 48 lanes) and throughput (up from PCIe 3.0).

 Ice Lake brings a big realignment of the company's die that provides cache, memory, and throughput advances.
 The coherent mesh interconnect returns with a similar arrangement of horizontal and vertical rings present on the Cascade Lake-SP lineup, but with a realignment of the various elements, like cores, UPI connections, and the eight DDR4 memory channels that are now split into four dual-channel controllers.
-Intel shuffled around the cores and now has two execution cores on the bottom of the die clustered with I/O controllers (some I/O is now also at the bottom of the die).
+Here we can see that Intel shuffled around the cores on the 28-core die and now has two execution cores on the bottom of the die clustered with I/O controllers (some I/O is now also at the bottom of the die).

 Intel redesigned the chip to support two new sideband fabrics, one controlling power management and the other used for general-purpose management traffic.
 These provide telemetry data and control to the various IP blocks, like execution cores, memory controllers, and PCIe/UPI controllers.
 The die includes a separate peer-to-peer (P2P) fabric to improve bandwidth between cores, and the I/O subsystem was also virtualized, which Intel says offers up to three times the fabric bandwidth compared to Cascade Lake.
 Intel also split one of the UPI blocks into two, creating a total of three UPI links, all with fine-grained power control of the UPI links.
 Now, courtesy of dedicated PLLs, all three UPIs can modulate clock frequencies independently based on load.